 Mozzarella di Bufala, also known as 'buffalo mozzarella', is made from domesticated water buffalo milk.

-Mozzarella Fior di Latte is produced from fresh, pasteurized or unpasteurized cow milk, while Low-moisture mozzarella is made from whole or part skimmed milk.
-And last, but not least, Mozzarella affumicata is a smoked variety of Mozzarella.
+Mozzarella Fior di Latte is produced from fresh, pasteurised or unpasteurised cow's milk, while low-moisture mozzarella is made from whole or partly skimmed milk.
+And mozzarella affumicata is a smoked variety of mozzarella.

 Ciliegine is a traditional Italian type of mozzarella made with pasteurized cow's milk or sometimes with water buffalo's milk, and is available in small smooth white balls.